lucasmpcastello/.github/profile/README.md

 ## November 17 -- [**Vladimir Roubtsov**](https://math.univ-angers.fr/~volodya)

-## November 10 -- [**Victor el Adji**] -- [matrix factorizations of polynomials](https://en.wikipedia.org/wiki/Matrix_factorization_of_a_polynomial),
+## November 10, 17, 24 -- [**Victor el Adji**] -- [matrix factorizations of polynomials](https://en.wikipedia.org/wiki/Matrix_factorization_of_a_polynomial),

 ## November 3, 10 -- [**Misha Skopenkov**](https://users.mccme.ru/mskopenkov) -- [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard) as an intro to 2-dimensional [lattice QED](https://en.wikipedia.org/wiki/Lattice_field_theory)

-We present a new completely elementary model that describes the creation, annihilation, and motion of non-interacting electrons and positrons along a line.
+Nov 3: We present a new completely elementary model that describes the creation, annihilation, and motion of non-interacting electrons and positrons along a line.
 It is a modification of the model known under the names Feynman checkers, one-dimensional quantum walk, or the Ising model at imaginary temperature.
 It can be viewed as a six-vertex model with certain complex weights of the vertices.
 We show that the discrete model is consistent with the continuum quantum field theory, namely, reproduces the known expected charge density as the lattice step tends to zero.
 Most of the talk is accessible to undergraduate students; no knowledge of physics is assumed.

+Nov 10: This is a continuation of the previous talk.
+Last time we discussed a quantum mechanical model, and now we proceed to quantum field theory.
+We present a new completely elementary model that describes the creation, annihilation, and motion of non-interacting electrons and positrons along a line.
+It can be viewed as a six-vertex model with certain complex weights of the vertices.
+We show that the discrete model is consistent with the continuum quantum field theory, namely, reproduces the known expected charge density as the lattice step tends to zero.

 joint work with A. Ustinov